ibm-cloud-docs/cis/managing-for-security.md

 * `Error while requesting from certificate service.` {:note}

-If you receive an error when ordering certificates refresh the page and try again.
+If you receive an error when ordering certificates, refresh the page and try again.

 ![dedicated-certificate](images/order-dedicated-certificate.png)

-### Utilize a provisioned certificate
+### Use a provisioned certificate
-{:#utilize-provisioned-certificate}
+{:#use-provisioned-certificate}
 IBM has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
 Manual verification could be required for setting up these certificates.
 Your support team can help you perform these additional steps.

 ### Certificate priority at our edge